 We canned lots of apple pie filling, so my mom usually made apple pie with homemade canned pie filling.
 It's very quick to assemble a pie with ready-made filling.

-But this recipe with fresh apples is also very quick and easy to make.
-Making the crust and cutting the apples is the only thing that's time-consuming.
+However, this recipe with fresh apples is also very quick and easy to make.
+Making the crust and cutting the apples is the only time-consuming thing.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.